official-akshayjadhav/official-akshayjadhav/README.md

-Experienced Software Engineer with 4 years of expertise in back-end development, specializing in back-end system design.
-Proficient in cloud technologies (AWS Certified, Azure) and DevOps practices.
+Experienced Software Engineer with 4 years of expertise in back-end development.<br/>
+specializing in back-end system design.
+Proficient in cloud technologies (AWS Certified, Azure) and DevOps practices.<br/>
 Keen to leverage my skill set to drive success and innovation in a dynamic and growing organization.

 ---
 ### Connect with me